 Hashimoto’s & Thyroid Cancer

-It was seen in a recent study that Hashimoto’s was more commonly seen surrounding papillary cancer and associated with a better prognosis10.
+It was seen in a recent study that Hashimoto’s was more commonly seen surrounding papillary cancer and associated with a better prognosis.10

 Don’t be too concerned, though, because this does not mean that if you have Hashimoto’s disease you will get thyroid cancer.
-This is just something your physician should monitor (knowing you have a diagnosis of Hashimoto’s).
+It is just something your physician should monitor (knowing you have a diagnosis of Hashimoto’s).